ms-van3t-devs/ms-van3t/README.md

 # Working with an IDE

 Although not necessarily required, you can also configure an IDE in order to more comfortably work with ms-van3t.

-The suggested IDE, which has also been used for the development of ms-van3t, is _QtCreator_.
+The suggested IDEs, which has also been used for the development of ms-van3t, are _QtCreator_ and _CLion_.

+## QtCreator

 You can find all the instructions for setting up QtCreator with ns-3 (and the same applies to ms-van3t, as it is based on ns-3) on the [official ns-3 Wiki](https://www.nsnam.org/wiki/HOWTO_configure_QtCreator_with_ns-3).